khthondev/edupunk-os/docs/learn/LEARN.md

 ---

-Here will be resources that helped project contributors learn faster and become real pros

----

 <img src="../../assets/doc-images/edupunk-os-hand-eye-logo.gif" width="200px">

 **THIS ISN'T JUST SOFTWARE.
 THIS IS EDUCATION RECLAIMED.
 THIS IS EDUPUNK OS**

 **[github.com/khthondev/edupunk-os](https://github.com/khthondev/edupunk-os)**

-> Fork it.
-Share it.
-Make it better.
-Guide to learn.
-Learn to see >>>
+> fork it / share it / make it better / guide to learn / learn to see >>>